networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

   - "dns_servers"
 ```

-The default behavior of schema-enforcer is to construct a list of all top level keys defined in each data file then search to determine if any of these top level keys correlate to any of the top level properties defined by any schema definition.
-If there is a match, the schema_id is added to the list of schema ids against which the data will be checked.
+By default, `schema-enforcer` constructs a list of all top-level keys defined in a data file, then searches for schema definitions that also define the same top-level properties.
+The ID of any matching schema will automatically be included in the list of schemas IDs to check the data against.

-With this mapping mechanism, only the schema file and the data file need to be defined.
+With this mapping mechanism, data-to-schema mappings are identified automatically and you do not need to separately declare a mapping.

 ```cli
 bash$ tree